-In the proposed iterative optimization algorithm, the DNN model decision, communication resource allocation, computation resource allocation, and UAV's trajectory control are alternatively optimized.
+In the proposed iterative optimization algorithm, the DNN model decision, communication resource allocation, computation resource allocation and UAV's trajectory control are alternatively optimized.
 First, we optimize the DNN model decisions by given the communication resource allocation, computation resource allocation, and UAV's trajectory control.
 Then, we optimize the communication resource and computation resource allocation under the given DNN model decision and UAV's trajectory control.
-Finally, we optimize the UAV's trajectory control by given the DNN model decision, communication resource, and computation resource allocation.
+Finally, we optimize the UAV's trajectory control by given the DNN model decision, communication resource and computation resource and computation resource allocation under the given DNN model decision and UAV's trajectory control.
+Finally, we optimize the UAV's trajectory control by given the DNN model decision, communication resource and computation resource allocation.

-A. Model Decision Optimization
+) A. Model Decision Optimization

 It can be seen that the model decision in problem P is an integer programming process for the given communication resource, computation resource, and the flying trajectory of UAV.
-The DNN model decision in the original problem P can be reformulated as SP1 s.t.
-(18a)-(18c), (18g), (18i), (18j).
+The DNN model decision in the original problem P can be reformulated as SP1.

+$$SP1 : \min{\mathbf{a}} \sum{n \in \mathcal{N}} \sum{i \in \mathcal{I}} \sum{j \in \mathcal{J}} a{ij}[n] T{ij}[n]$$ s.t.
+(18a) ~ (18c), (18g), (18i), (18j).
 (19a)

-SP1: $$\min{\mathbf{a}} \sum{n \in \mathcal{N}} \sum{i \in \mathcal{I}} \sum{j \in \mathcal{J}} a{ij}[n] T{ij}[n]$$

 In problem SP1, only binary variable remains, which is a standard integer linear programming problem.
-Therefore, we can utilize the existing optimization algorithms to solve this problem, such as branch-and-bound [33] and cutting plane methods [34].
+Therefore, we can utilize the existing optimization algorithms to solve this problem, such as branch-and-bound [34] and cutting plane methods [35].

-B. Communication and Computation Resource Allocation Optimization
+B. Communication and Computation Resource Allocation Optimization s.t.
+(18f) ~ (18i).
+(20a)